TarasKovalenko/Relay/SECURITY.md

 ## Security Best Practices for Implementation

-When implementing CentralConfigGenerator in your applications, consider these security best practices:
+When implementing Relay in your applications, consider these security best practices:

 1. **Keep the library updated** to the latest supported version.
 2. **Limit access to configuration files** - ensure configurations with sensitive data have appropriate access controls.